zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

-# Configuring Zowe certificates in a key ring
+# Configuring Zowe certificates in a key ring (**Beta Technical Preview**)

+Beginning with Zowe 1.15 release, Zowe is including the ability to work with certificates held in a **z/OS Keyring**.
+Support for Keyring certificates is currently incomplete and being provided as a beta technical preview for early preview by customers.
+If you have any feedback using keyrings please create an issue in https://git.com/zowe/community.
+It is expected that in a future release keyring support will be made available as a fully supported feature.

 To configure Zowe certificates in a key ring, run the `ZWEKRING` JCL which contains the security commands to create the key ring and manage the certificates that Zowe will use.
 The `ZWEKRING` JCL is provided as part of the PDS sample library `SZWESAMP` that is delivered with Zowe.